taurus-org/taurus/doc/source/users/scan.rst

    large as possible).
 #.
 Backslash correction is incompatible with continuous scans, so you should
-   keep in mind that continuous scans should only be done in the backslash-free direction of the motor (tipically, by convention the positive one for a physical motor).
+   keep in mind that continuous scans should only be done in the backslash-free direction of the motor (typically, by convention the positive one for a physical motor).